 - Have a weekend deal that requires a Saturday night?
 If you return the car before Sunday, you can expect to pay a much higher daily rate, since it’s no longer a weekend rental.

 - Have a discounted rate that’s based on three or more days but you end up returning the car after two days?
 The discount is going to vanish.

 - Have a weekly rental from an airport location but you return the car after five days?
-The base rate will stay the same, but the per-day airport taxes will be removed for unused days.
+The base rate will stay the same, and you won’t be charged the per-day airport taxes for unused days.

 - Have a weekly rental but you return after only four days?
 That weekly rate will become a daily rate, and you will probably pay more.

 How to Return a Rental Car After Hours

 The upshot is that there are a lot of scenarios where the rental rate can change due if you return the car at a different time than planned.